vtintillier/cf-java-logging-support/README.md

 ```

 This feature only depends on the servlet API which you have included in your POM anyhow.

-For the new dynamic log level feature and the stacktrace feature version 2.1.0 has to be chosen which is not yet available on the nexus repository but can be obtained by building the parent project of this repository.

 ## Implementation variants and logging configurations